SABS-R3-projects/Paint4Brains/README.md

         * This tool performs brain extraction
     * See Full Brain
         * This tool allows the user to see the full brain again, after extraction
-    * Normalize Intensity
-        * (_currently has no functionality, but this will be added later_ )
     * Segment Brain
         * This tool takes the provided brain input and runs it through our software's segmentation pipeline.
         * The brain is first conformed using Nilearn and Nibabel.
         * Then, segmentation is performed using QuickNAT (referenced bellow).
 Depending on the type of hardware used (CPU or GPU), this might take anywhere between 20-30 seconds up to 1 hour.
 This process, however, is threaded, meaning that the GUI can still be used in the meantime.
         * This process completes by a segmented mask file being generated and saved.
-    * Brain Segmentation Overlay
-        * Allows the user to select the saved segmentation mask and overlay it with the brain under consideration.
 * Help (_currently has no functionality_)